ghc/ghc/docs/users_guide/runtime_control.rst

     Enable the concurrent mark-and-sweep garbage collector for old generation collectors.
 Typically GHC uses a stop-the-world copying garbage collector for all generations.
-This can cause long pauses in execution during major garbage collections. :rts-flag:`-xn` enables the use of a concurrent mark-and-sweep garbage collector for oldest generation collections.
+This can cause long pauses in execution during major garbage collections. :rts-flag:`--nonmoving-gc` enables the use of a concurrent mark-and-sweep garbage collector for oldest generation collections.
 Under this collection strategy oldest-generation garbage collection can proceed concurrently with mutation.

-    Note that :rts-flag:`-nonmoving-gc` cannot be used with ``-G1``, :rts-flag:`profiling <-hc>` nor :rts-flag:`-c`.
+    Note that :rts-flag:`--nonmoving-gc` cannot be used with ``-G1`` nor :rts-flag:`-c`.

 .. rts-flag:: -xn